 Exhaust gas recirculation (EGR) applied to gas turbine engines can be a viable method to address a couple of issues: EGR can help to mitigate NOx emission (via moderation of peak flame temperatures and a reduced oxygen level) or keep NOx emission low even for increased turbine inlet temperatures (TIT).
 Additionally post combustion CO2 capture systems can be operated more effectively (lower specific energy consumption per ton of CO2 removed) due to an increased concentration of CO2 in the gas turbine exhaust.
 Critical is- sues with high EGR rates are combustion performance (flame stability) and potentially high CO emission.

-Dilute combustion / wet combustion / flameless combustion

-As alternatives to conventional lean premix combustion for which heat release is localized in a distinct flame front, other combustion technologies which target spatially distributed heat release offer potential advantages such as low NOx emission even if the premixing quality is imperfect.
-Volumetric heat release also provides more favourable conditions to avoid thermoacoustic feedback loops which can cause catastrophic pressure fluctuations.
-Possible means for achieving distributed heat release are strong dilution with steam (so-called wet combustion; e.g. related to Cheng cycle combustion conditions) or strong internal recirculation of exhaust gas leading to so-called flameless combustion conditions.
-Issues such as reduced burnout/increased CO emission and low load operating conditions need to be carefully addressed and managed.

 H2-rich fuel gases / NG-H2 mixtures

 Combustion of fuel gas mixtures containing high hydrogen concentrations (> 50%vol.) tend to show higher NOx emissions and require significant changes to the design of fuel-air mixing/burner/combustor systems in order to avoid this.
 If dilution with steam or nitrogen (N2) is not an option, issues regarding safe combustion performance (flame stability, flashback, combustor cooling, thermoacoustics) need to be addressed while trying to keep NOx emission low.

 As H2 will likely become available more abundantly (via water hydrolysis driven by surplus electricity from RES) and be injected for energy storage reasons in larger amounts (> 2%vol.) into the natural gas grid, unambiguous data is required for such fuel mixtures (up to 20%vol. of H2 in natural gas) concerning combustion properties and emission characteristics in order to define methods and designs which can mitigate the associated risks.

+Dilute combustion / wet combustion / MILD combustion

+As alternatives to conventional lean premix combustion for which heat release is localized in a distinct flame front, other combustion technologies which target spatially distributed heat release offer potential advantages such as low NOx emission even if the premixing quality is imperfect.
+Volumetric heat release also provides more favourable conditions to avoid thermoacoustic feedback loops which can cause catastrophic pressure fluctuations.
+Possible means for achieving distributed heat release are strong dilution with steam (so-called wet combustion; e.g. related to Cheng cycle combustion conditions) or strong internal recirculation of exhaust gas leading to so-called MILD combustion conditions.
+Issues such as reduced burnout/increased CO emission and low load operating conditions need to be carefully addressed and managed.